avishek-sen-gupta/cobol-rekt/README.md

 - Injecting record dependency connections (MOVE, COMPUTE, etc.) into Neo4J
 - Integration with OpenAI GPT to summarise nodes using bottom-up node traversal
 - Support for namespaces to allow unique addressing of (possibly same) graphs
+- Exporting ASTs, CFGs, and record dependencies to GraphML format

 ## Dependencies